lzim/mtl/blue/session06/s06_facilitator/mtl_session06_say.md

 || Let's continue with the assumption that *New Patient Wait Time* is increasing.
 As this wait time increases, it increases the *Effect of Wait Time on Referrals*.
 The *Effect of Wait Time on Referrals* is the difference between the *New Patient **Actual** Wait Time* and the team's desired or *Target Wait Time*.
 In the Med Management module, we can adjust target wait times for different diagnostic patients.
 The "stacked" red boxes labeled *Target Wait Time* indicates you can change the target wait time by adjusting the red sliders read in from your team data for patients with Alcohol Use Disorder, Opioid Use Disorder, Depression and Other conditions.
 The effect of an increasing wait time on referrals, which has a negative sign, means a decrease to the *Referral Rate* so referrals to MM begin to slow down.
 Patients may be kept in or referred to other services so that they don't have to wait longer than the desired or target wait time for their first MM appointment.   |
 |  **PSYCHOTHERAPY** | **-- Balancing Existing and New Patients; Engagement After 3 Months --** |
 ||The Psychotherapy or PSY module shows how team psychotherapy decisions interact, and depicts patterns of psychotherapy engagement in your team.
 You can explore solutions to the challenges of getting patients to complete a full course of therapy, while also achieving goals to start enough new patients in psychotherapy.
 Insights about these dynamics can be used to increase the local reach of evidence-based psychotherapies.
 We'll reveal the "Balancing Patients" detail in the PSY model diagram.
 Remember, if you're not sure how a variable is defined, check the *i* descriptions on the model diagram or in the *Experiments* section.
 For this activity of telling a systems story, we want patients to complete a full course of PSY without decreasing the new patients that can start psychotherapy.
 So, if you as a clinician are totally full in your PSY slots, the only way you can start new patients is if patients quit or patients complete.
 Let's scroll down the model diagram to see what has been revealed in the blue shaded box titled *Patients in Their First 3 Months of Psychotherapy*.
-|| The *Reveal Complexity* detail for Balancing Patients shows the flow of patients and appointments in the PSY model.
+|| The *Reveal Dynamics Over Time* detail for Balancing Patients shows the flow of patients and appointments in the PSY model.
 We see patients start psychotherapy and a certain number of patients get their first visit of PSY and end there; you can see this in the model here [use mouse to show "Patients in First Visit"].
 We know that other patients will go on for additional visits.
 In the model diagram, we can explore data for patients who attend 2 to 7 visits [use mouse to show "Patients in Visit 2 to 7"] but they haven't yet completed a full course of PSY.
 Next, there is a subset of patients will go on to achieve 7 or more visits in their own first 3 months.
 Some will graduate and some will continue treatment after 3 months.
 Obviously our team wants patients to complete a full course of PSY without decreasing the new patients that can start.
 || So, starting on the left side of the screen in the blue box.
 We can see that as the *Starting Rate* for PSY increases, it increases the Booking Rate.
 Remember, we follow the blue line upward to *Booking Rate* and there is a plus *+* sign which means the Starting Rate and Booking Rate move in the same direction.
 As the *Booking Rate* increases, this increases the appointments on the books for PSY [use mouse to show booking rate to appointments in PSY].
 As the overall appointment supply goes up it can increase the overall appointments for new patients or existing patients.
 So, as the *Appointments in Psychotherapy* increases, we follow the light blue arrow to *Appointments for Existing Patients* and see that plus *+* sign indicating an increase in appointments on the books for existing patients.
 As the appointments for existing patients goes up, it decreases the appointments for new patients, as this goes down it decreases the *Starting rate* as shown with the long blue arrow down the left side of the screen that connects *Additional Appointments Available to New Patients* to *Starting Rate* with a plus *+* sign.
 |**AGGREGATE** |**-- Appointment Backlog Extends Return Visit Interval (under RVI and Wait Times) --**|
-||Because the Aggregate or AGG model includes a mix of services, the *Experiment Timeline* box has two options: *Reveal Complexity* and *Display Patient Services*.
-If you click through the services listed under *Display Patient Services* you will see the numbers change in the dark blue circles and rectangles in the model diagram.
-This represents the our team's appointments and patients data for each service.
-Remember, if you're not sure how a variable is defined, check the *i* descriptions on the model diagram or in the *Experiments* section.
-Let's show the "RVI and Wait Times" under *Reveal Complexity* in the AGG model.
-Our team is going to be losing two staff members in the near future.
-Since the aggregate module shows the interactions between all services offered by our team, we want to use this module to explore how we can best allocate appointments across services with reduced staffing levels.
-We also want to know what will happen to patient wait times if we change patient return-to-clinic visit intervals (RVI) and/or if the remaining staff members decide to work overtime or not.
 || Let's walk through a systems story focused on the balancing loop titled "Appointment Backlog Extends Return Visit Interval right here on the model diagram [mouse over balancing loop on screen].
 Let's start In the Appointments section of the diagram with the *Booking Rate*.
 As the *Booking Rate* goes up, the *Appointments* increase.
 If there are more patients who need an appointment then there are appointments or clinical hours available, clinicians may feel work pressure.
 This is the light blue arrow with the plus *+* sign leading from *Appointments* to *Work Pressure*.
  ||When a clinic team experiences increasing *Work Pressure* then there is an *Effect of Work Pressure on Scheduled Return Visit INterval* such that as work pressure increases, there is an increases the time between appointments or the *Return to Clinic Visit Interval*.
 As the *Return to Visit Interval* increases the *Booking Rate* decreases, you can tell this by the negative sign at the end of the light blue arrow leading from RVI to Booking Rate.
 Thus, the balancing loop is *Appointment Backlog Extends Return Visit Interval* is complete.
 |**MEASUREMENT-BASED STEPPED CARE AND SUICIDE PREVENTION**| **-- Higher Care Quality Improves Recovery --**|